 Professor Osinbajo was represented at the unveiling by the Secretary to the Government of the Federation, Boss Mustapha.

-He explained that the introduction of the Core Curriculum and Minimum Standard to university education will address local issues, meet international standards and uplift scholarship in universities.
+He explained that the introduction of the Core Curriculum and Minimum Standard to university education will address local issues, meet international standards and uplift scholarship in Nigerian universities.

-The Vice president also commended the NUC for the unbundling of such disciplines as Agriculture and the emergence of three courses – Allied Sciences, Architecture and Communication, and media studies – the three new courses in Nigerian Universities.
+The Vice president also commended the NUC for the unbundling of such disciplines as Agriculture and the emergence of three courses – Allied Health Sciences, Architecture and Communication, and media studies – the three new courses in Nigerian Universities.

 “This document has indeed taken cognizance of the need to provide greater academic autonomy to universities with regards to the development of some percentage of course content.